 Special thanks to Baker Botts, Cooley, Davis Polk & Wardwell, Farella Braun + Martel, Fenwick & West, Kirkland & Ellis, Morgan, Lewis & Bockius, Sheppard Mullin Richter & Hampton, Venable, and Winston & Strawn.

-The Hastings Science and Technology Law Journal (STLJ) and Hastings Communication and Entertainment Law Journal (COMM/ENT) are pleased to present, “Programming the Law: Privacy, Security, and Innovation” on February 26, 2016.
+The Hastings Science and Technology Law Journal (STLJ) and Hastings Communication and Entertainment Law Journal (COMM/ENT) presented, “Programming the Law: Privacy, Security, and Innovation” on February 26, 2016.

-The symposium will bring together policymakers, legal scholars, attorneys, and privacy advocates to collectively consider the future of privacy in important areas such as: Transatlantic Data Transfer, Internet of Things (IoT), and Dark Web/Anonymity.
-The event will focus on the latest developments in the US-EU Safe Harbor framework, the roles of startups and businesses in the expansion of IoT into homes, and the evolving jurisprudence around the right to anonymity.
+The symposium brought together policymakers, legal scholars, attorneys, and privacy advocates to collectively consider the future of privacy in important areas such as: Transatlantic Data Transfer, Internet of Things (IoT), and Dark Web/Anonymity.
+The event focused on the latest developments in the US-EU Safe Harbor framework, the roles of startups and businesses in the expansion of IoT into homes, and the evolving jurisprudence around the right to anonymity.

-Together we will explore the questions surrounding how such data should be stored, managed, and protected as our everyday life becomes increasingly digitized.
+Together we explored the questions surrounding how such data should be stored, managed, and protected as our everyday life becomes increasingly digitized.
 The event is free and open to the public.
-MCLE and CPE credit will be offered to practicing attorneys and privacy professionals.
+MCLE and CPE credit was offered to practicing attorneys and privacy professionals.